devsecopsgirl/internship-appsecco/docs/setting-up-suitecrm.md

 ```
 sudo systemctl status apache2
 ```
-Once check that the Apache is `active` after that run on the browser.
-`http://IP of production VM`.
+Once check that the Apache is `active` after that run on the browser `http://IP of production VM`.
 I saw the default Ubuntu 18.04 Apache web page on a web browser which indicates it's working properly.

 ### Cloning  SuiteCRM